 2023W45

 Visited Hong Kong.
-Mostly this was to be able to do the TransLantau 25 but also took a few extra days to tourist and enjoy the place.
+Mostly this was to do the TransLantau 25 but we also took a few extra days to tourist and enjoy the place.

 Highlights: